openedx/edx-rbac/docs/how_to_guide.rst

 +-----------------------+-----------------------+-----------------------+

-4. For explicit access, In an edx service like `edx-enterprise-data <https://github.com/edx/edx-enterprise-data/>`_ create a feature specific wide role assignment for a user from within django admin at ``/admin/enterprise_data_roles/enterprisedataroleassignment/``
+4. For explicit access, in an edx service like `edx-enterprise-data <https://github.com/edx/edx-enterprise-data/>`_ create a feature specific wide role assignment for a user from within django admin at ``/admin/enterprise_data_roles/enterprisedataroleassignment/``